Belisario Albán Mestanza

-Belisario Albán Mestanza (1853 – 14 August 1925) was an Ecuadorian lawyer who played a notable role in the Liberal Revolution of Guayaquil, helping bring freedom of speech and other great changes, defending secularism.
+Belisario Albán Mestanza (c.
+1853 – 14 August 1925) was an Ecuadorian lawyer who played a notable role in the Liberal Revolution of Guayaquil, helping bring freedom of speech and other great changes, defending secularism.

 "just as out of nowhere, this admirable way we call the universe stood out, and the dark sign of our degradation and shame has come forth."

 Life

-1853 in Quito, Ecuador, Belisario was born to José María Albán Calderón and Carmen Mestanza Enriquez.
+1853 in Belisario was born about 1853 in Quito, Ecuador to José María Albán Calderón and Carmen Mestanza Enriquez.
 Growing up he studied in San Agustín school and San Gabriel School of Jesuit parents, graduating in 1853.
 He began his Jurisprudence career at the Central University, guided by his uncle, lawyer, and politician Mariano Mestanza, giving Belisario his library upon his death in 1875.